Skip to Content

 Probate Administration

-Probate is the process that is used by the court to transfer assets in a person's individual name to their heirs upon death.
-In some states it is called the Surrogate's Court and in others, like Florida, it is called the Probate Division of the Circuit or Civil Court.
+Probate is the process used by the court to transfer assets in a person's name to their heirs upon death.
+In some states, it is called the Surrogate's Court and in others, like Florida, it is called the Probate Division of the Circuit or Civil Court.

-Learn more about how we can help with your probate problems by calling (561) 953-1050 or contacting us online!
+Learn more about how we can help with your probate needs by calling (561) 953-1050 or contacting us online!

 When Do Assets Go Through Probate?